 PROCEDURES

-If a workforce member’s employment is terminated or a workforce member leaves the Covered Entity, the workforce member’s supervisor or manager must ensure that all accounts to access EPHI are terminated.
+If a workforce member’s employment is terminated or a workforce member leaves the Covered Entity, the workforce member’s supervisor or manager must ensure that all accounts to access ePHI are terminated.

-The workforce member’s supervisor or manager must ensure that access to all facilities housing EPHI has been terminated.
+The workforce member’s supervisor or manager must ensure that access to all facilities housing ePHI has been terminated.
 This includes, but is not limited to, card access, keys, codes, and other facility access control mechanisms.
 Codes for key punch systems, equipment access passwords (routers and switches), administrator passwords, and other common access control information should be changed when appropriate.

 The Department HIPAA Security Liaison and the Security Officer should be notified and the termination processed in accordance with the termination checklist attached to this policy.

-If a workforce member transfers to another department or workgroup, the workforce member’s existing supervisor or manager must ensure that all accounts to access EPHI are terminated.
-The Workforce member’s new supervisor or manager is responsible for requesting access to EPHI commensurate with the workforce member’s new role.
+If a workforce member transfers to another department or workgroup, the workforce member’s existing supervisor or manager must ensure that all accounts to access ePHI are terminated.
+The Workforce member’s new supervisor or manager is responsible for requesting access to ePHI commensurate with the workforce member’s new role.

-Under no circumstances will access to EPHI be extended to workforce members beyond the final date of their employment unless a Business Associates Arrangement or Contract is filed in accordance to the Covered Entity Privacy Policies.
+Under no circumstances will access to ePHI be extended to workforce members beyond the final date of their employment unless a Business Associates Arrangement or Contract is filed in accordance to the Covered Entity Privacy Policies.

 Attachment to Termination Procedures Policy